Bourgeoisie: Etymology

-Emerging in the 1970s, the shortened term "bougie" became slang, referring to things or attitutudes which are middle class, pretentious and suburban.
-In 2016, a hip-hop group Migos produced a song Bad and Boujee, featuring an intentional misspelling of the word as "boujee" – a term which has particularly been used by African Americans in reference to African Americans.
+Emerging in the 1970s, the shortened term bougie became slang, referring to things or attitudes which are middle class, pretentious and suburban.
+In 2016, hip-hop group Migos produced a song "Bad and Boujee", featuring an intentional misspelling of the word as boujee – a term which has particularly been used by African Americans in reference to African Americans.
 The term refers to a person of lower or middle class doing pretentious activities or virtue signalling as an affectation of the upper-class.